track-asia-vn/trackasia-annotation-extension/README.md

 ## Usage

-The Maplibre Annotation Extension supports the addition of circles, lines, polygons, and symbols.
+The Trackasia Annotation Extension supports the addition of circles, lines, polygons, and symbols.
 Each shape type has its own corresponding controller which manages the addition of multiple shape objects of the same type.

 Since the map needs to be finished loading before adding shapes to it, all shapes should be added within the `MGLMapView:didFinishLoadingStyle:`delegate method.